-What you must pay What you must pay when you get when you get these services these services Out-of-Network Services that are covered for you In-Network Inpatient stay: covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits When your stay is When your stay is or if the inpatient stay is not reasonable and no longer covered, no longer covered, necessary, we will not cover your inpatient these services will be these services will be stay.
-However, in some cases, we will cover covered as described covered as described certain services you receive while you are in in the following in the following the hospital or the skilled nursing facility sections found in sections found in (SNF).
-Covered services include, but are not this Medical this Medical limited to: Benefits Chart: Benefits Chart: "Physician/ Physician services "Physician/ Diagnostic tests (like lab tests) Practitioner Practitioner services, including services, including X-ray, radium, and isotope therapy including technician materials and doctor's office visits" doctor's office visits" services "Outpatient "Outpatient Surgical dressings diagnostic tests and diagnostic tests and Splints, casts and other devices used to therapeutic services therapeutic services reduce fractures and dislocations and supplies" and supplies" Prosthetics and orthotics devices (other "Prosthetic devices "Prosthetic devices than dental) that replace all or part of an and related supplies" and related supplies" internal body organ (including contiguous tissue), or all or part of the "Outpatient "Outpatient function of a permanently inoperative or rehabilitation rehabilitation malfunctioning internal body organ, services" services" including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and
+What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Inpatient stay: covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
+Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections found in this Medical Benefits Chart: When your stay is no longer covered, these services will be covered as described in the following sections found in this Medical Benefits Chart: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy "Physician/ Practitioner services, including doctor's office visits" "Outpatient diagnostic tests and therapeutic services and supplies" "Prosthetic devices and related supplies" "Outpatient rehabilitation services" "Physician/ Practitioner services, including doctor's office visits" "Outpatient diagnostic tests and therapeutic services and supplies" "Prosthetic devices and related supplies" "Outpatient rehabilitation services"